WebexCC-SA/LTRCCT-2296/docs/main/APITrack_DeveloperPortal.md

 1. Open [**Developer Portal**](https://developer.webex.com/){:target="_blank"} and click on **Sign In**.
    Your login will be of the format **<span class="attendee-id-container">wxcclabs+admin_ID<span class="attendee-id-placeholder" data-prefix="wxcclabs+admin_ID" data-suffix="@gmail.com">Your_Attendee_ID</span>@gmail.com<span class="copy" title="Click to copy!"></span></span>**.
 You will see another login screen with OKTA on it where you may need to enter the email address again and the password provided to you.

-2. Click on **Documentation** which is on top right corner of the portal page.
+2. Click on the little arrow next to **Documentation**, choose Webex Contact Center under Customer Experience.

     ![profiles](../graphics/Lab2/DevPortalLogin.gif)